gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/ConfigParameters.rst

    Enables moving nest code.
    Valid values: ``ON`` | ``OFF``

    ..
 COMMENT: But what does that mean?
 When/why is the moving nest used?
+Is this relevant? https://noaa-emc.github.io/FV3_Dycore_ufs-v2.0.0/html/fv__nesting_8F90.html

 ``-DMULTI_GASES``: (Default: OFF)
    Enable ``MULTI_GASES``.
    Valid values: ``ON`` | ``OFF``

    ..
 COMMENT: But what does this DO?!
 And when/why is it used?
+See: https://noaa-emc.github.io/FV3_Dycore_ufs-v2.0.0/html/multi__gases_8F90.html

 ..
 COMMENT: Add any of the following options with -D in front???